-If it does not have any record of the tunnel identified by the DEPI Replaced Tunnel ID AVP, the RPD does not treat this as an error condition and MUST proceed with establishment of the new tunnel.
+If it does not have any record of the tunnel that is to be replaced, the RPD MUST still proceed with establishment of the new tunnel.

-B.2.5 Handover to Standby Tunnel
+B.2.4.3 Handover to Standby Tunnel

 A Core can set up a Standby tunnel prior to the failure of the InService tunnel.
-The Standby tunnel can be from the same LCCE, from a different LCCE on the same core (e.g., LCCE Y in example shown in Figure 71) or from an LCCE on a different Core (e.g., LCCE M or LCCE N in the example shown in Figure 72).
-The Standby tunnel can be terminated on the same LLCE, or on a different LCCE at the RPD (e.g., LCCE A or LCCE B in the examples shown in Figure 71 and Figure 72).
+The Standby tunnel can be from the same LCCE, from a different LCCE on the same core (e.g., LCCE Y in example shown in Figure 69) or from an LCCE on a different Core (e.g., LCCE M or LCCE N in the example shown in Figure 69).
+The Standby tunnel can be terminated on the same LLCE, or on a different LCCE at the RPD (e.g., LCCE A or LCCE B in the example shown in Figure 69).